marioy47/blog-posts/ansible-introduction-for-developers/index.md

 # Ansible introduction for developers

+> All the code in this article can be found in [GitHub](https://github.com/marioy47/ansible-testlab) along a very simple Vagrant test lab.

 So you need to setup _yet another_ LEMP (Linux, Nginx, MariaDB, PHP) server on Digital Ocean or EC2 that also includes additional services like a [Redis](https://redis.io/) cache and [Letsencrpyt](https://certbot.eff.org/) for SSL certificate creation.

 ...
 Or maybe you need to setup a new development environment using [Vagrant](https://www.vagrantup.com/) or [Docker](https://www.docker.com/) that has that same LEMP stack with those same services.